 Plus, the improved camera Intelligent Auto mode will automatically adjust the exposure and do digital enhancements to the captured photo, based on the lighting of the current scene.

-You will also not have to purchase an additional flash for the Canon T6 as it already comes with its own built-in flash.
+You will also not have to purchase an additional flash for the T6 as it already comes with its own built-in flash.
 This can provide a respectable amount of lighting for the darker shots that you may end up having to take.